lpalliyaguru/mule-aws-cloudwatch-connector/README.md

 Open Anypoint Studio, go to Help → Install New Software and select Anypoint Connectors Update Site where you’ll find all avaliable connectors.

 #Usage
-For information about usage our documentation at http://github.com/mulesoft/aws-cloudwatch.
+For information about usage our documentation at https://github.com/lpalliyaguru/aws-cloudwatch-connector.

 # Reporting Issues

 We use GitHub:Issues for tracking issues with this connector.
-You can report new issues at this link http://github.com/mulesoft/aws-cloudwatch/issues.
+You can report new issues at this link https://github.com/lpalliyaguru/aws-cloudwatch-connector/issues.

 # Items to be completed
-1. Complete the "Test Connection" method
-2. Complete the test
+1. Complete the test
-3. Complete the documentation
+2. Complete the documentation